Can You Fly with a Dummy Ticket? Visa vs Actual Travel Rules (2026)

 Best Site for Safe, Affordable Flight Reservations

-With DummyFlights.com, you’ll always receive documents backed by a valid PNR, formatted professionally, and ready to submit with your other documents.
-Order your dummy ticket now and travel with confidence.
+With dummyflights.com, you’ll always receive documents backed by a valid PNR, formatted professionally, and ready to submit with your other documents.
+Extend your dummy ticket validity as needed for ongoing applications.

 Features That Make Our Dummy Ticket for Visa Reliable